-Note: The information in shaded fields is synchronized with Mac OS X Contacts and other applications that use Sync Services.
+Note: The information in shaded fields is synchronized with macOS Contacts and other applications that use Sync Services.

 Additional Info

 On the Additional Info pane, enter the information about your credit terms with the vendor and how you want to categorize the vendor on your reports.